 - 2.4.
 All final figures are rounded down to the nearest dollar amount - 2.5.
-As required under the Australian Greens bylaws, federal members must also pay a further 1% of their base income to the Global Greens - 2.6.
-The payment of tithings will be done as an automatic deduction from MP salary where available, otherwise the payments on tithing will be made monthly. - 2.7.
-The by-law will not override any existing arrangements for MPs or councillors that are currently in parliament or council (as of July 2018) and their arrangements will remain in place until their subsequent election.
+As noted in the APGF Bylaws, state and federal MPs are expected to tithe 1% of their MP gross salaries to the global movement.
+(APGF receives this 1%, and then splits it 50:50 with the Global Greens). - 2.6.
+The payment of tithings will be done as an automatic deduction from MP salary where available, otherwise the payments on tithing will be made quarterly, or on a schedule agreed with Management Committee. - 2.7.
+The by-law will not override any existing arrangements for MPs or councillors that are currently in parliament or council (as of the date of any review) and their arrangements will remain in place until their subsequent election.